datanav/docs/technical/unieconomy-tripletex.rst

    * - Unieconomy Companies Property
      - Tripletex Customer Property
      - Tripletex Data Type
+   * - Name
+     - name
+     - "string"

 Unieconomy Customers to Tripletex Customer
 ------------------------------------------
-Before any synchronization can take place, a link between a Unieconomy Customers and a Tripletex Customer must be established.
+Every Unieconomy Customers will be synchronized with a Tripletex Customer.

+If a matching Tripletex Customer already exists, the Unieconomy Customers will be merged with the existing one.
+If no matching Tripletex Customer is found, a new Tripletex Customer will be created.

 A Unieconomy Customers will merge with a Tripletex Customer if one of the following property combinations match: